algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

 ## 1.a.
 Overview

 - The problem is that luminous signage is consuming a lot of energy and in case of a issue, it is hard to know where the problem is.
 It also takes time to fix the problem.
-The solution is to create a system that will allow to monitor luminous signage and to diagnose the problem in order to fix it in a fast way.
+The solution is to create a system that will allow to monitor luminous signage, to diagnose the problem in order to fix it in a fast way and to reduce the energy consumption.

 ## 1.b.
 Glossary

 ### TinyGo

-    TinyGo is a Go compiler for small places.
+- TinyGo is a Go compiler for small places.
 It compiles Go programs to WebAssembly, microcontrollers, and command-line tools.

 ### LoRa-E5 Developpement board

-    LoRa-E5 Dev board is a LoRaWAN development board based on the Semtech SX1262 LoRa transceiver and the STM32WL55JC microcontroller.
+- LoRa-E5 Dev board is a LoRaWAN development board based on the Semtech SX1262 LoRa transceiver and the STM32WL55JC microcontroller.
 It will have our code in it and will be used for the communication between the luminous signage and the things network.

 ### The Things Network

-    The Things Network is a global community building an open-source LoRaWAN network.
+- The Things Network is a global community building an open-source LoRaWAN network.
 It is a non-profit organization that provides a global, decentralized, open-source LoRaWAN network.

 ### LoRaWAN

-    LoRaWAN is a media access control (MAC) protocol for wide area networks.
+- LoRaWAN is a media access control (MAC) protocol for wide area networks.
 It is designed to allow low-power communication between battery-powered devices over long range wireless connections.

 ## 1.c.
 Context

 - The problem is worth solving because energy consumtion is a big problem in the world.
 It is also a problem for the environment.
 It also make it faster to fix the problem resulting in a better reputation for the company.

 ## 1.d.
 Goals